Fantom Technologies

-Fantom Technologies, Inc. was a Canadian household appliance company founded in Welland, Ontario in 1986 as IONA Appliances, with offices in Buffalo, New York, U.S. A manufacturer of dual-cyclonic type vacuum cleaners, they were inspired from the Dyson vacuums (which would not appear in North America until 2002).
-Its later name was adopted in 1995.
+Fantom Technologies was a Canadian household appliance company that manufactured dual-cyclonic type vacuum cleaners, they were inspired from the Dyson vacuums (which would not appear in North America until 2002).
+The company was founded in Welland, Ontario in 1986 as IONA Appliances, with offices in Buffalo, New York, United States.
+Its Fantom Technologies name was adopted in 1995.

 Fantom went bankrupt in October 2001 and their vacuums have been considered collector's items since.

 History

+Foundation and development

 In 1989, British-born James Dyson (inventor of dual-cyclone vacuums) and Canada's IONA Appliances (the predecessor of Fantom Technologies) made a licensing deal in which the company would manufacture and sell a line of commercial dual-cyclonic upright vacuums called Vectron, for SC Johnson Wax, on which Dyson held the patent.
 Two years later, SC Johnson exited the commercial vacuum business and IONA renamed the vacuums to "Fantom".
 1993 brought a successful infomercial for the original Fantom vacuum.
 One year later, the vacuum offered a HEPA filter as an option.
 In 1995, the vacuum was renamed the Fantom Thunder (AKA Kenmore Destiny).